Hardware

 RAM #

-The RAM is 128 kiB.
-The firmware clears and fills the RAM with a random word on power up.
+The firmware clears and fills the RAM with randomized words on power up.

 Address Randomisation #